digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

     flux logs --kind=HelmRelease
     ```

-### Exporting the Sealed Secrets Controller Public Key
+### Step 5 - Export the Sealed Secrets Controller Public Key

-To be able to `encrypt` secrets, you need the `public key` that was generated by the `Sealed Secrets Controller` when it was deployed by `Flux CD` in your `DOKS` cluster.
+To be able to `encrypt` secrets, you need the public key that was generated by the `Sealed Secrets Controller` when it was deployed by `Flux CD` in your `DOKS` cluster.

 First, change directory where you cloned your `Flux CD` Git repository, and do the following